JordanMartinez/purescript-jordans-reference/21-Hello-World/09-Projects/ReadMe.md

 This folder's purposes are
 - to solidify one's understanding for how to write FP programs according to modern FP architecture principles.
     - Explain the throught-process behind designing some program by starting with the properties one wants to employ.
 This will include diagrams and other explanations.
-    - Compare the various ways one can structure an FP program and analyze their pros/cons and other tradeoffs
+    - Compare the various ways one can structure an FP program and analyze their pros/cons and other tradeoffs.
+The following approaches are explained more in this file:
         - "standard" ReaderT approach
         - "standard" Free/Run approach
         - "layered compilers" Free/Run approach